by Bob Torz

 Making a product launch or peak transaction day run smoothly can be difficult.
 But when you do it successfully, you’ll have a strong proof point for your business.
 And that’s what the C-level executives need to see to recognize IT as a source of business value.

 Ready to do strategic capacity management?
-Read A Guide to Service Optimization Maturity.
+Read our Guide to IT Service Optimization Maturity